tryton/tryton-client/doc/usage.rst

 View Logs...:
   Shows generic information of the current record.

-.. _Toolbar-Go_to_Record_ID:
+.. _Toolbar-Show revisions:

-Go to Record ID...:
+Show revisions...:
-  Opens specific record id in the current view.
+  Reload the current view/record at a specific revision.

 .. _Toolbar-Close: